Latin Grampus griseus

 Manx Lheimmeyder marrey garroo

 Heavy scarring is almost always apparent in adults and is caused by two main factors; feeding and fighting.
-Scarring can be inflicted by the tentacles and beaks of their chosen prey; squid, cuttlefish and octopus (collectively known as cephalopods), but can also be inflicted by the teeth of other Risso’s dolphins.
+Scarring can be inflicted by the tentacles and beaks of their chosen prey; squid, cuttlefish and octopus (cephalopods), but can also be inflicted by the teeth of other Risso’s dolphins.
 The amount of scarring on an individual can help us estimate age; often the scars build up to such an extent that some very old Risso’s dolphins are almost completely white.
 Life span is estimated at between 20-40 years.
 The oldest stranded Risso’s dolphin examined was estimated to be 34.5 years old; analysis was made by looking at layers in the teeth.

 Group size in Manx waters

 Risso’s dolphins are deep divers and prey on bottom dwelling animals such as squid, cuttlefish and octopus.
 Like other dolphins they locate their prey using echolocation.

 Little is known about the Risso’s dolphin and no worldwide population estimates exist.
 They have been observed in temperate and tropical waters as far north as Greenland and as far south as New Zealand and are found throughout the Mediterranean.
 They usually favour steep shelf edge habitats 400-1000 metres in depth where they prey on bottom dwelling animals including squid and cuttlefish.
 There are only a handful of inshore populations in Europe, of which the Isle of Man has one.
 In Britain, they are spotted around the Western Isles, Wales and down to Cornwall.
 The best studied population of Risso’s dolphins in the world is in the Azores.